-A kitchen island is the dream of many homeowners, adding stylish storage, prep space and seating to the most popular gathering spot in the home.
+Many homeowners dream of having a kitchen island.
+This trendy piece can add stylish storage, food prep space, and seating to the most popular gathering spot in the home.

-Kitchen islands today can be far more elaborate in shape and size than just a three-foot by six-foot rectangle with bar seating, although this is by far the most common size for a kitchen island.
+The shape and size of kitchen islands today can be far more elaborate than a three-foot by six-foot rectangle with bar seating, however this is by far the most common dimension.

-The key to a great kitchen island is making sure it fits in the space you have, and in a way that still allows traffic to flow freely through the kitchen and maximizes efficiency for the cook during meal prep.
-If you turn around from cooking at the stove and then must walk around a large rectangular island to get to the sink on the other side of the room, your kitchen island dream may quickly become a cooking nightmare.
+The key to a great kitchen island is making sure it fits in the space you have.
+You will want to make sure it still allows traffic to flow freely through the kitchen, and that it maximizes efficiency for the cook.
+If you turn around from cooking at the stove and must walk around a large rectangular island to get to the sink, your kitchen island dream may quickly turn into a cooking nightmare.

-While making sure there is room for additional seating and entertaining is usually a big part of a kitchen remodel plan, don’t forget about the primary purpose of the kitchen – to prepare meals.
-The kitchen triangle is still the gold standard for an efficient kitchen layout.
-The three points are the sink, stove and refrigerator, and if you draw an imaginary line between each, it forms an unobstructed triangle.
-The distance between each of these points in the ideal scenario will range between four feet and nine feet.
+The kitchen triangle remains the gold standard for an efficient kitchen layout.
+The three points are the sink, stove, and refrigerator.
+If you draw an imaginary line between each, an unobstructed triangle forms.
+The distance between each of these points should range between four feet and nine feet in the ideal scenario.

-An old rule of thumb used to be that your kitchen needed to be at least eight feet by 12 feet to even consider adding an island.
-But today, because there are so many possible shapes and sizes for a kitchen island, not to mention movable kitchen islands, that’s not always the case.
+An old rule of thumb suggested that your kitchen needed to be at least eight feet by 12 feet if you wanted to add an island.
+Today, because there are so many possible shapes and sizes for a kitchen island (not to mention movable kitchen islands) that’s not always the case.